Quantitative Macroeconomics [F2018]

 Please, refresh your knowledge on dynamic programming (Value Function Iteration, VFI) if you need to.
 This is a must.
 Slides: [Dynamic Programming].

-- Mon Oct 8: We will continue our discussion on VFI adding stochastic components and into continuous function approximation.
-We will also discuss the use of tensor products for high-order dimensionality.
-Slides: [Tensors and the Curse of Dimensionality]
+- Mon Oct 15: We discussed the use of tensor products for high-order dimensionality.
+Slides: [Tensors and the Curse of Dimensionality].
+We started our discussion of ABHI economies.
+Slides: [Aiyagari-Bewley-Hugget-Imrohoroglu Economies].

 Students should expect one homework per foreseeable week of class: